AdaGold/video-store-api/README.md

 - `release_date`
 - `inventory` (total)
 - `available_inventory` (not currently checked-out to a customer)
-  - This will be the same as `inventory` until you've completed wave 3
+  - This will be the same as `inventory` unless you've completed the optional endpoints.

-### Wave 3: Rentals
+### Optional Rentals

+Wave 2 focused on **reading** data from the API.
+In these endpoints you will interact with the API changing models through POST requests.

 #### `POST /rentals/:title/check-out`
 Check out one of the movie's inventory to the customer.
 The rental's check-out date should be set to today.

 **Note:** Some of the fields from wave 2 should now have interesting values.
-Good thing you wrote tests for them, right?
+Good thing you wrote tests for them, right... right?

 URI parameters:
 - `title`: Movie title (e.g. `Jaws`)